raganwald-deprecated/homoiconic/2010/11/docco.md

 Thanks, Jeremy!

-p.s. *Coffeescript is about to get **even more interesting**.
-Be sure to check the [Coffeescript site][coffee] for updates and/or announcements over the next few days...*
+p.s. *CoffeeScript is about to get **even more interesting**.
+Be sure to check the [CoffeeScript site][coffee] for updates and/or announcements over the next few days...*

 ---